WilliamMartini/WASM/benchmarks/c/README.md

 ```

 ### Observations
-Here we observe wasmer runs about 10 seconds faster
+Here we observe wasmer and lucetc are running about 7 seconds faster then wasmtime

 ------
 ## Fibonacci